-The heart consists of four chambers, two atria (upper chambers) and two ventricles (lower chambers).
+The heart consists of 4 chambers, 2 atria (upper chambers) and 2 ventricles (lower chambers).
 Blood passes through a valve before leaving each chamber of the heart.
 The valves prevent the backward flow of blood.
 Valves are actually flaps (leaflets) that act as one-way inlets for blood coming into a ventricle and one-way outlets for blood leaving a ventricle.
-Normal valves have three flaps (leaflets), except the mitral valve, which only has two flaps.
-The four heart valves include:
+Normal valves have 3 flaps (leaflets), except the mitral valve, which only has 2 flaps.
+The 4 heart valves include:

 Tricuspid valve.
 This valve is located between the right atrium and the right ventricle.

 Pulmonary valve.
 The pulmonary valve is located between the right ventricle and the pulmonary artery.

 Mitral valve.
 This valve is located between the left atrium and the left ventricle.
 It has only 2 leaflets.

 Aortic valve.
 The aortic valve is located between the left ventricle and the aorta.